Zidane and Madrid hungry for more trophies after Super Cup success

 "There were great celebrations in the dressing room, that's normal, we never get tired of winning.
 We controlled things where they are very strong, such as second balls, the high balls.
 We pressed high and didn't allow them to play.
 We made it count with the ball and stayed calm.
 The team's overall commitment is crucial as well."

-Zidane, whose side scored in their last 66 games in all competitions, added: "We know that every game will be more difficult and we'll come up against very good opposition throughout the season.
-The first comes on Sunday.
+Zidane, whose side have scored in their last 66 games in all competitions, added: "We know that every game will be more difficult and we'll come up against very good opposition throughout the season.

 "We want to give it our all and we've got the ambition to do better and better.
 Today was no comparison with the pre-season games.
 We were on it from the first minute to the last."